Pokémon Pinball: Gameplay

 "Evolution Mode," when activated, starts a 2-minute window of opportunity in which the player selects a captured Pokémon (from the current game in progress only) and attempts to evolve it into another form.
 This is the only way to add the evolved form to the player's Pokédex.
 Once you select a Pokémon, the player must hit targets on the playfield.
 There are up to 7 targets on the red board, 6 on the blue board, but only 3 of them have items in them needed to evolve a Pokémon, with the others creating a time-wasting sequence before the player can hit targets again.
 If the player hits a target with an item, the item appears on the playfield and must be collected with the ball.
 Once the player has collected 3 items, the hole in the center of the board opens up.
 Sinking the ball in the hole successfully evolves the Pokémon.

+Release

+Pokémon Pinball was announced in the March 1999 issue of The 64Dream and was first released in Japan on April 14, 1999.